 1000 SQ.
 FT.

-81% of the most financially confident Americans own whole life insurance.A key reason is the flexibility provided by the policy’s guaranteed cash value, which can be applied to a down payment on a home once enough cash value is accumulated.4
+79% of the most financially confident Americans own whole life insurance.
+In addition to providing a death benefit, it also provides flexibility through the policy’s guaranteed cash value, which can be applied to a down payment on a home once enough cash value is accumulated.4, 5

 No matter where you stand on home ownership now, educate yourself.
-There are hundreds of good online resources on all aspects of buying a home, from establishing good credit and determining an affordable mortgage payment.
+There are hundreds of good online resources on all aspects of buying a home, from establishing good credit to determining an affordable mortgage payment.
 The more you know, the more confident you’ll be in your decision.

-Brought to you by The Guardian Network © 2018, 2020.
+Brought to you by The Guardian Network © 2018, 2022.
 The Guardian Life Insurance Company of America®, New York, NY